trialsnet-project/trialsnet-project.github.io/_pages/open-call.md

 The total available budget is 5.580.900€.

-The publication of the Open Call is foreseen within November 2023.
+The publication of the Open Call is foreseen within October 2023.

 ## Submissions